Assistant Professor, Director of Composition, Affiliated Faculty Irish Studies

 “Melancholy and the ‘Other’ as seen in The Tempest: Considering Post-colonialism, Usurpation, and Caliban’s Plight.”
 AIGSA New Voices in Indigenous Research Conference.
 Berkeley, CA. April 24-25, 2003.

 “The Trouble with Invisible Labor: Irish Women's Work beyond the Emotional, Communal, and Spiritual.”
 Ireland, Irish America, and Work.
 Edited by Donna Potts and Amy May.
-Cambridge Scholars Publishing. (forthcoming 2018).
+Cambridge Scholars Publishing, 2018, pp. 22-36.

 “Reclaiming Magdalenism or Washing Away Sin: Magdalen Laundries and the Rhetorics of Feminine Silence.”
 Women’s Studies: An Interdisciplinary Journal 44.1 (2015): 264-79.

 “Freewriting Reprogrammed: Considerations for Adapting Freewriting to Online Writing Courses.”
 In G. Rijlaarsdam (series Ed.) & M. Deane & T. Guasch.
 Studies in Writing: Learning and Teaching Writing Online: Strategies for Success.
-Leiden: Brill, 2015. (with Patricia Wilde)
+Leiden: Brill, 2015, pp.113-127. (with Patricia Wilde)